prebid/prebid-server-java/docs/config-app.md

 - `adapters.<BIDDER_NAME>.modifying-vast-xml-allowed` - indicates if PBS server is allowed to modify VAST creatives received from this bidder.
 - `adapters.<BIDDER_NAME>.deprecated-names` - comma separated deprecated names of bidder.
 - `adapters.<BIDDER_NAME>.meta-info.maintainer-email` - specifies maintainer e-mail address that will be shown in bidder info endpoint response.
-- `adapters.<BIDDER_NAME>.meta-info.huaweiAdsApp-media-types` - specifies media types supported for huaweiAdsApp requests that will be shown in bidder info endpoint response.
+- `adapters.<BIDDER_NAME>.meta-info.app-media-types` - specifies media types supported for app requests that will be shown in bidder info endpoint response.
 - `adapters.<BIDDER_NAME>.meta-info.site-media-types` - specifies media types supported for site requests that will be shown in bidder info endpoint response.
 - `adapters.<BIDDER_NAME>.meta-info.supported-vendors` - specifies viewability vendors supported by the bidder.
 - `adapters.<BIDDER_NAME>.meta-info.vendor-id` - specifies TCF vendor ID.